Top 3 Vitamins & Minerals for 50 & Over

 The official recommended daily minimum vitamin D intake is 600 IU for adults 50+ and 800 IU for adults 70+.
 But as the research on vitamin D evolves, many health experts feel that these recommendations are due for an update.
 The safe upper limit is 4000 IU per day, according to the Institute of Medicine, and recent research supports a daily dose between 1000-4000 IU, or higher for those who are deficient.

 There are only a few foods that contain vitamin D, including cold water fish like salmon, wild mushrooms, and fortified milk or orange juice, making it difficult to get enough vitamin D from diet alone.That’s why vitamin D supplements a practical choice.
 Our Whole Food Multivitamins for Men 50+ and Women 50+ include 1000 IU Vitamin D3.
-We also offer a Vegan Vitamin D3 supplement with 2500 IU, and Vitamin D3 Gummies with 1000 IU per gummy.
+We also offer a Vegan Vitamin D3 supplement with 2500 IU, and plant-based Vitamin D3 Gummies with 2000 IU per gummy.

 It’s no secret that bone loss increases with age.
 Our bones are constantly remodeling themselves throughout life, breaking down old bone and replacing it with new bone.
 Once we hit 50, though, the rate of old bone breakdown begins to outpace the rate of new bone-building.
 This change is particularly dramatic for women, because bone-protecting estrogen decreases sharply after menopause.

 For older adults, it’s more important than ever to get enough calcium so that the body can continue to build and maintain healthy bone.
 However, older adults have a harder time absorbing calcium from the gut, and the common lack of vitamin D makes calcium absorption more difficult.
 This means you need to increase your calcium intake to make up the difference.
-Along with calcium-rich foods like dairy products, leafy greens, and beans, a supplement can help ensure you get the calcium you need on a daily basis
+Along with calcium-rich foods like dairy products, leafy greens, and beans, a supplement can help ensure you get the calcium you need on a daily basis.

 But it’s not quite that simple.
 In order for your body to properly absorb and use calcium, it also needs a few other “helper” nutrients.
 Vitamin D, as we’ve already seen, is crucial for calcium absorption.
 Magnesium is also important, both for activating vitamin D and for helping your body to metabolize calcium.
 Research links higher magnesium intake with better bone density, yet it’s estimated that up to 75% of Americans don’t get the recommended amount of magnesium, and older adults are thought to be at higher risk of deficiency.